-In terms of internet movie distribution, a total of three reserve projects, "Dragon Hidden in the Maze"(《龍隱迷窟》), "Dragon Sparrow Guards: Myrlochar"(《龍雀衛之噬魂蛛》) and "Detrimental"(《見怪》) were released in 2023.
-Affected by the platform rules and resource adjustments, the shared box office of the three projects came in below expectations relatively.
-Currently, the production of the reserve project, namely "Mr. Qianhe"(《千鶴先生》) (formerly known as "Huangmiao Village - Taoist Priest Qianhe"(《黄廟村之千鶴道長》), has been completed, and obtained the distribution license for internet movie, and obtained the S+ rating in Tencent.
-It is scheduled to be launched simultaneously on three video platforms (namely iQIYI/Youku/Tencent) on 25 January 2024.
-The film is produced by the same team of the Tencent's popular IP "Huangmiao Village"(《黃廟村》).
-As the genre is a fantasy folk style which is popular among various platforms and the public at this stage, the expected box office sharing of the film is favourable with the above reasons.
+In terms of film distribution, the internet movie "Tibet Adventurer" (《藏地奇兵》) has been launched in the fourth quarter of 2022, and the copyright sales work of the movie on the TV platform is also progressing in an orderly manner.
+The production of three reserve projects, namely "Detrimental" (《見怪》), "Dragon Hidden in the Maze" (《龙隱迷窟》) and "Dragon Sparrow Guards: Myrlochar" (《龍雀衛•噬魂蛛》), has been completed and the marketing and distribution work has been started in advance, which are expected to be launched successively in 2023.
+In addition, the post-production of "Huangmiao Village - Taoist Priest Qianhe" (《黃廟村之千鶴道長》) is also progressing in an orderly manner, and the final stage of the film is about to be completed.
+The film is produced by the same team of the Tencent's popular IP "Huangmiao Village" (《黃廟村》).
+As the subject matter is a fantasy folk style which is popular among various platforms and the public at this stage, the film is expected to be the breakout project and is planned to be launched in the second quarter of 2023.

-The Group timely adjusts the distribution strategy due to its attention to the revenue-distribution rules of the video platforms and changes in the market since 2023.
-At the same time, the Group continues to perfect the overall distribution structure, and in addition to the first-round distribution of new projects, the Group is also pushing forward the second and third round of overseas work of historical projects and other new media pre-sales work actively, so as to strive for more profit.
-Among them, two first-run internet movies, i.e. "Transamerica" (《窈窕老爹》) and "Heroes of Desert" (《大漠神龍》), have launched on Mango TV in the second quarter of 2023, which are the third round of internet distribution after the launch on iQIYI and Sohu, and the project's multi-round distribution has effectively improved the capital recovery rate.
+In addition, the Group also pays close attention to the revenue-distribution rules of the platform and changes in the market and timely adjusts the distribution strategy.
+At the same time, the Group continues to perfect the overall distribution structure, and in addition to the first round of new projects, the Group is also pushing forward the second and third round of overseas work of historical projects and other new media pre-sales work, so as to strive for more profit.